-We’re getting really serious about reaching our fitness goals in 2019.
+We’re really serious about reaching our fitness goals this year.
 While squeezing in a challenging workout at least three times a week is encouraged, we could be doing a little bit more to optimize our gym visits.

 Luckily, we have these celebrity trainers to guide us through it all with their non-workout tips.
 You’ll want to keep this expert advice in your back pocket … or, you know, your gym bag.